railsware/mailtrap-php/README.md

 This will give you the flexibility to choose what [HTTP client](https://docs.php-http.org/en/latest/clients.html) you want to use.

-If you just want to get started quickly you should run one of the following command (depends on what http client you want to use):
+If you just want to get started quickly you should run one of the following command (depends on which HTTP client you want to use):
 ```bash
 # With symfony http client (recommend)
 composer require railsware/mailtrap-php symfony/http-client nyholm/psr7